chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

 kitchen list
 =====================================================
 Use the ``list`` subcommand to view the list of instances.
 Instances are based on the list of platforms in the kitchen.yml file.
-Kitchen will auto-name instances by combining a suite name with a platform name.
+Test Kitchen will auto-name instances by combining a suite name with a platform name.
 For example, if a suite is named ``default`` and a platform is named ``ubuntu-10.04``, then the instance would be ``default-ubuntu-10.04``.
-This ensures that Kitchen instances have safe DNS and hostname records.
+This ensures that Test Kitchen instances have safe DNS and hostname records.

 Syntax
 -----------------------------------------------------